 As a result, the Biedermeier became associated with genteel domestic idylls, elegant interiors and furniture design, paintings of landscapes, families and living rooms, music suited to performance at home (so-called house concerts), lightweight theatre and public dances, walks in the park, and similar.

-Such a sociocultural environment promises little in the way of innovation.
-But Biedermeier art and design yielded much that we rate highly today.
-Songs by Schubert, waltzes by Johann Strauss (senior), and landscapes by Ferdinand Georg Waldmüller, for example.
+However, Biedermeier art and design yielded much that we rate highly today: songs by Schubert, waltzes by Johann Strauss (senior), and landscapes by Ferdinand Georg Waldmüller, for example.

 Perhaps the strongest association is with furniture: the kind of simple, elegant, but sophisticated furniture you might associate with an adaptation of a Jane Austen novel, for example.

-The Biedermeier brought us bentwood production processes that would later create the famous No.14 chair, furniture catalogues, and whole-room solutions for those redecorating their homes.
+Indeed, the Biedermeier brought us bentwood production processes that would later create the famous No.14 chair, furniture catalogues, and whole-room solutions for those redecorating their homes.

 Where to learn more?